Privacy Policy

 If Fluxer Platform AB is part of a merger, acquisition, reorganisation, sale of assets, or similar transaction, personal data may need to be transferred.
 In that event:

-- The acquiring entity is bound by this Privacy Policy for as long as it holds your data, unless it obtains your affirmative consent to a new policy.
+• the acquiring entity is bound by this Privacy Policy for as long as it holds your data, unless it obtains your affirmative consent to a new policy

-- Data will not be transferred to any entity that does not agree to honour these protections.
+• data will not be transferred to any entity that does not agree to honour these protections

 5. Content safety

+Fluxer does not run AI or LLM inference on your content, and nothing you share is used to train or evaluate AI models, ours or anyone else's (Section 3).
 What we run instead is a small set of automated safety measures, plus limited human review in defined circumstances.

 5.1 Explicit-content classification

-OpenNSFW2 is a small pretrained classifier, not a generative AI system or LLM.
-Given an image, it returns a single number representing the probability that the image contains pornographic content.
+For an explicit-content opt-out to work, we need to know which uploaded images and video thumbnails are likely to contain nudity.
+We use OpenNSFW2, an open-source image classifier running on our own servers.
+It is a small pretrained classifier, not a generative AI system or LLM: given an image, it returns a single probability that the image contains pornographic content.
 It cannot read text, generate output, retain memory across calls, or learn from what it sees.
+It runs entirely on our servers with no external API call, we use the published weights without fine-tuning them on your uploads, and no classifier output enters any training pipeline.

-The classifier creates a per-image "likely explicit" flag.
-We use that flag to respect the preferences of recipients who have opted out of explicit content, for example when you send a media attachment in a DM or post in a Community.
-The aim is to help people avoid unsolicited nudity.
+The classifier creates a per-image "likely explicit" flag, used only so delivery can respect recipients who have opted out of explicit content, for example when you send media in a DM or a Community channel.
+The aim is to spare people unsolicited nudity.
+A flag has no further consequences: the media is not banned, the account is not disabled, and no report is filed.

 5.2 Other automated safety measures

-- block known malware, phishing links, and spam patterns
+• block known malware, phishing links, and spam patterns

-- detect and mitigate harassment, raiding, and coordinated abuse
+• detect and mitigate harassment, raiding, and coordinated abuse

-- flag suspicious login attempts and account-takeover patterns
+• flag suspicious login attempts and account-takeover patterns

-- enforce Terms of Service and Community Guidelines when they have been breached
+• enforce Terms of Service and Community Guidelines when they have been breached

-These systems look at data such as message frequency, link structure, account age, and IP reputation.
 They do not read message content and do not feed advertising or behavioural profiles.

 5.3 Human review